 The fair value of the liability portion of a convertible bind is determined using a market interest rate for an equivalent non-convertible bond.
-This amount is recorded as a liability on an amortized cost basis until extinguished on conversion or maturity of the bonds.
-The remainder of the proceeds is allocated to the conversion option.
-This is recognized and included in shareholders' equity, net of income tax effects.
+This amount is recorded as a liability on an amortized cost

 Preferred shares that carry a mandatory coupon or are redeemable on a specific date or at the option of the shareholders are classified as liability and are presented in Other loans.